simoncblyth/env/rootmq/README.txt

   == Overview ==

-  libnotifymq provides an interface to the usage of the rabbitmq-c AMQP producer/consumer from root (pyROOT/cint/compiled) allowing TObjects to be sent and received over the network via a RabbitMQ server
+  librootmq provides an interface to the usage of the rabbitmq-c AMQP producer/consumer from root (pyROOT/cint/compiled) allowing TObjects to be sent and received over the network via a RabbitMQ server